karimzeineddine/people365-assignment/Readme.md

 - Contributions are welcome!
 To contribute to TodoApi:

 - Fork the repository.
-- Create a new branch (git checkout -b feature-branch).
+- Create a new branch
+  git checkout -b feature-branch
 - Make your changes and commit (git commit -m 'Add feature').
 - Push to the branch (git push origin feature-branch).
 - Open a pull request.